mrdrivingduck/mrdrivingduck.github.io/README.md

 It was refactored to a dynamic blog system in the summer of 2019.

-Using GitHub & GitHub API as back end.
+Using GitHub as back end, supported by GitHub API v3.

 ## Dependencies